JeremiahKaren/35percent.github.io/_posts/2020-08-22-southwark-responds-to-shopping-centre-campaigners.md

 the relocation spaces listed owing to space restrictions._

-169. Market stall operators may experience temporary or permanent closure or disruption to business operations, financial or other barriers to re-opening at the new development OR 270618 or in the wider area.
+169. Market stall operators may experience temporary or permanent closure or disruption to business operations, financial or other barriers to re-opening at the new development or in the wider area.
+OR 270618

+235. It is not proposed that there would be an automatic right of return for existing businesses operating at the site, and this has been raised as a concern in public consultation responses....it is likely that some businesses will either cease trading on or before closure of the shopping centre, or relocate to other parts of the opportunity area, the borough, or beyond.
+OR 270618

 This is not true.
 ## Credit to Southwark?